The Pennsylvania Senate is the Upper House

 What are the constituent services that my Senator’s office may provide?

-Find this information on your senator’s website, see link under their name on the Your Government — PA Senate Districts Page
+Find this information on your senator’s website, see link under their name in the PA Senate District Information above.

 Your Senator’s staff may be able to assist you with navigating state-related issues, such as: